video-db/agent-toolkit/README.md

 - Compiled documentation and examples
 - Cookbook patterns for solving common use cases

-`llms-full.txt` is composed of several core content blocks — here’s how they stack up.
+Here’s how `llms-full.txt` stack up.
 ![](./token_breakdown.png)

 ## ⚙️ How is the LLM Context File Generated?

 The `llms-full.txt` file is automatically generated from a set of core building blocks, including:
 - VideoDB SDK source files
 - Official VideoDB documentation
 - Curated examples from the [VideoDB Cookbook](https://github.com/video-db/videodb-cookbook)